Storyful receives another cash injection from Murdoch’s News Corp

 Subsidiary

-Combined this brings to €33.3 million that News Corp has ploughed into the subsidiary since mid-2016, and to €39.3 million in total since it acquired the company.
+Combined, this brings to €33.3 million the amount that News Corp has ploughed into the subsidiary since mid-2016, and to €39.3 million in total since it acquired the company.

 The last set of publicly available accounts for the company show it reported a €9 million loss in the 12 months to the end of June 2018.

-Storyful said at the time that it had made “substantial” investments in its peoduct and technology departments that year.
+Storyful said at the time that it had made “substantial” investments in its product and technology departments that year.

 After staying with Storyful after its acquisition, Mr Little left in 2015 to briefly lead Twitter Ireland.
 More recently, he co-founded Kinzen with Áine Kerr and Paul Watson.